eclipse-cyclonedds/cyclonedds/docs/manual/about_dds/subscribers.rst

 A Subscriber is a consumer of data on a Domain.
 It uses the :ref:`domainparticipants_bm` to gain access to the Domain and is created using it.
-A Subscriber allows the :ref:`datareaders_bm` associated with it to share the same behaviour, such as:
+A Subscriber allows the :ref:`datareaders_bm` associated with it to share the same behavior, such as:

 - Liveliness notifications
 - :ref:`qos_bm`